Mineral Oil vs Semi-Synthetic vs Fully Synthetic Engine Oils

 There are different types of engine oils, including semi-synthetic oil.
 In addition to its unique blend, it offers a number of qualities that makes it an ideal choice for many vehicles.
 As we explore semi-synthetic oil in this section, we will explore its definition, key characteristics, and why it lies between mineral oils and fully synthetic ones.

 Oil that is semi-synthetic is a blend of mineral oil and synthetic oil.
 It is also called synthetic blend oil.
-This combination aims to harness the strengths of both types while mitigating their weaknesses.
-But what exactly are these strengths and weaknesses, and why might you consider using semi-synthetic oil for your engine?
+This combination aims to harness the strengths of both types while mitigating their weaknesses. open engine of a car

 Characteristics of Semi-Synthetic Oil

-in this table, we offer a Comparison of oils for know better Mineral Oil vs Semi-Synthetic vs Fully Synthetic Engine Oils:
+Table: Comparison of Mineral Oil vs Semi-Synthetic vs Fully Synthetic Engine Oils

 Why Choose Semi-Synthetic Oil?